openkfw/TruBudget/docs/operation-administration/installation/create-a-new-network/docker.md

 ## Create a new Blockchain network with two organization

-To connect two blockchains, you need to define exactly one alpha node and one or more slave nodes.
-The define a slave node, you must set the correct [Environmental variables](https://github.com/openkfw/TruBudget/blob/main/blockchain/README.md#environment-variables) in a blockchain node in order to
+To connect two blockchains, you need to define exactly one alpha node and one or more beta nodes.
+The define a beta node, you must set the correct [Environmental variables](https://github.com/openkfw/TruBudget/blob/main/blockchain/README.md#environment-variables) in a blockchain node in order to

-1. start a slave node with correct environmental variables
+1. start a beta node with correct environmental variables
 1. send access requests to the alpha node

 To understand how to set the environment variables correctly,